Alec Douglas-Home: Prime Minister (1963–1964)

 A plot to kidnap Douglas-Home in April 1964 was foiled by the Prime Minister himself.
 Two left-wing students from the University of Aberdeen followed him to the house of John and Priscilla Buchan, where he was staying.
 He was alone at the time and answered the door, where the students told him that they planned to kidnap him.
 He responded, "I suppose you realise if you do, the Conservatives will win the election by 200 or 300."
 He gave his intending abductors some beer, and they abandoned their plot.

 The term of the Parliament elected in 1959 was due to expire in October 1964.
-Parliament was dissolved on 25 September and after three weeks of campaigning the 1964 United Kingdom general election took place on 15 October.
+Parliament was dissolved on 25 September and following three weeks of campaigning the 1964 general election took place on 15 October.
 Douglas-Home's speeches dealt with the future of the nuclear deterrent, while fears of Britain's relative decline in the world, reflected in chronic balance of payment problems, helped the Labour Party's case.
 The Conservatives under Douglas-Home did much better than widely predicted, but Labour under Wilson won with a narrow majority.
 Labour won 317 seats, the Conservatives 304 and the Liberals 9.